Pipeline Introduction

 Object

-Provide Git repository configuration.
+Provide Git repository-related configurations.

 # git.enable